wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 ## Part 9
 International cooperation and judicial assistance

-### Article 86 General obligation to cooperate
+### Article 86---General obligation to cooperate

 States Parties shall, in accordance with the provisions of this Statute, cooperate fully with the Court in its investigation and prosecution of crimes within the jurisdiction of the Court.

-### Article 87 Requests for cooperation: general provisions
+### Article 87---Requests for cooperation: general provisions

 1\.(a)